Literature: Of Mice and Men

-- Book Dumb: George.
-Has cunning and intelligent moments, but has almost no education.
+- Book Dumb: Downplayed with George.
+He is cunning and intelligent at times, but was too poor to afford education growing up.
 He also points out once that he's only smart in comparison to Lennie.

 - Book Ends: The story begins and ends with George and Lennie sitting by the pool by the river.
 At the beginning of the story, it's a sanctuary of hope and confidence.
 At the end, it's the place where George is forced to kill his best friend.